rainlab/user-plugin/UPGRADE.md

 This guide can be used to help migrate from RainLab.User v1-v2 to v3.
 Some theme changes are required to since there are new components.

+**Please make sure you have a database and website backup before performing the upgrade.**

 ## Upgrade Instructions

 1. **Make sure you are running October CMS v3.6 or greater.**